ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/ongoing-tasks/external-replication.markdown

 {NOTE: }

-* [Within-cluster replication](../../server/clustering/replication/replication) is default between nodes in a database group.
+* [Replication within the cluster](../../server/clustering/replication/replication) automatically syncs data between nodes in a database group.

-  Replication between different clusters or between two databases in the same cluster is called **External Replication**.
+* **External Replication** is the replication of data between different clusters or between two databases in the same cluster.

 * In this page:
    * [About External Replication](../../server/ongoing-tasks/external-replication#about-external-replication)